microsoft/autogen/python/docs/src/index.rst

 different programming languages and deploy them on different machines across organizational boundaries.
 You can also implement agents using other agent frameworks and run them in AGNext.

-To start quickly, read the `quick start <getting-started/quickstart.html>`_.
+To start quickly, read the `Quick Start <getting-started/quickstart.html>`_ and follow the tutorial sections.

-To learn about the core concepts of AGNext, read the `overview <core-concepts/overview.html>`_.
+To learn about the core concepts of AGNext, read the sections starting from `Agent and Multi-Agent Application <core-concepts/agent-and-multi-agent-application.html>`_.

 .. toctree::
     :caption: Core Concepts
     :hidden:

-    core-concepts/overview
+    core-concepts/agent-and-multi-agent-application
+    core-concepts/architecture
+    core-concepts/application-stack
+    core-concepts/agent-identity-and-lifecycle
+    core-concepts/topic-and-subscription

 .. toctree::
     :caption: Getting started